 \myparagraph{Bots on Social Media} Grok is among the first LLM-driven bots deployed at scale by a social media platform, but social bots have long existed on X and other social spaces~\cite{varol2017online}.
-Over the last decade, bots on social media have been tied to the spread of misinformation, conspiracy theories, and have drawn significant criticism for their potential interference with political elections ~\cite{ferrara2020types}.
+Over the last decade, bots on social media have been tied to the spread of misinformation and conspiracy theories, and have drawn significant criticism for their potential interference with political elections ~\cite{ferrara2020types}.
 Given recent advances in LLMs, researchers have sought to use more powerful general-purpose models to counter misinformation \cite{zhou2024correcting,wu2025seeing}.
-However, concerns about LLMs as agents on social media remained, and research started to examine how these increasingly fluent and humanlike bots would interact with human users. \citet{yang2023anatomy} described evidence of a malicious bot network on X that appeared to use ChatGPT to generate realistic synthetic content. \citet{radivojevic2024llms} found that participants only correctly identify LLMs about 42\% of the time when asked to do so in a simulated social environment including humans and persona-prompted models.
+However, concerns about LLMs as agents on social media remain, and research has started to examine how these increasingly anthropomorphic bots would interact with users. \citet{yang2023anatomy} identified a malicious bot network on X that appeared to use ChatGPT to generate realistic synthetic content. \citet{radivojevic2024llms} found that participants only correctly identify LLMs about 42\% of the time when asked to do so in a simulated social environment including humans and persona-prompted models.
 Most recently, \citet{moller2025impact} studied LLMs in a realistic social media environment, finding LLM tools increase the amount of content online and foster user engagement with it, but also negatively impact conversation quality and authenticity.